 Create dedicated integration users rather than using personal accounts:

-Salesforce provides multi-instance architecture with real-time data replication and geographic redundancy.
-Their stated SLA is 99.9% uptime.
+Salesforce provides multi-instance architecture with real-time data replication and geographic redundancy, with a stated SLA of 99.9% uptime.
 However, you're responsible for:

 Native Salesforce provides weekly data export capability, but this isn't adequate for most organizations.
 Implement: